crscarbrough/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+Functional components are stateless components that can only accept and return data to the DOM, class-based components are more dynamic and extend from the React Library, class-based components have access to all the different phases of the React lifecycle.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+componentWillMount is called before the DOM is rendered, and only once. componentDidUpdate executes when the component is updated.

 3. Define stateful logic.

+It uses and can share state between multiple components

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange, Act, Assert.

+When you arrange, the component is in its original state, Act is when you do something like click a button or input text into a field, then Assert is what you expect the component to do after you change it.
+At that point your tests will either pass or fail and you can act accordingly from there.